DrPariah/Magic-Guns-And-Magic-Bullets/README.md

+This is just the combined mod that I have over in another repository, with some minor updates.
+Changes (if I have the spoons for them) will be made here.

+Original Magic Bullets mod here (https://github.com/NEricN/Magiclysm-MagicBullets), please star to show support.
+Original Magic Guns mod here (https://github.com/YASUYASUYASUYASU/MagiclysmWithMagicitem_Experimental-), same deal, please star to show support.
+Note that one has a bunch of additional content beyond the guns, but it's also using a bunch of things that aren't in the BN fork (mostly in terms of flags, artifact data, and the like) that I haven't had the time and the spoons to try to convert over.

 # Magiclysm Enchanted Bullets

 This is a mod that adds a book for enchanted bullets.
 It programmatically looks through all bullets and makes enchanted variants of factory loaded non-variant bullets.